davidgasquez/handbook/Data/Experimentation.md

 - Log generously
 - Run more A/A tests
 - The best two places to run an A/B test: In early planning(what kinds of story do people want) and when adding finishing touches(alternative versions of a scene).
-- Remember, you’re measuring averages
+- Remember, you’re measuring averages.
+- A great way to help people understand the importance of healthy scrutiny and [how our biases work](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow) can be to do a session where people guess the impact of an A/B test before you reveal it.

 You can use [online calculators](http://experimentcalculator.com/) to estimate the length of an experiment.
 If your experiment is estimated to take a very long time, you can go for a different metric with a higher baseline rate or only care about bigger changes.